 What is Professional Liability Protection (PLP)?

-• There is no legal requirement in Canada for employers to provide a minimum amount of liability coverage for their employees.
+There is no legal requirement in Canada for employers to provide a minimum amount of liability coverage for their employees.
 While health authorities and institutional employers provide adequate PLP, that protection extends to activities within the scope of employment.
-As a regulated health care professional, RPNs can practice in many different settings and must have a source of adequate PLP wherever they practice.
+As a regulated healthcare professional, RPNs can practice in many different settings and must have a source of adequate PLP wherever they practice.

-• Some employer PLP may not extend to certain types of claims, such as allegations of breach of privacy, abuse, sexual impropriety, and defamation.
+Some employer PLP may not extend to certain types of claims, such as allegations of breach of privacy, abuse, sexual impropriety, and defamation.
 CNPS PLP extends to all civil claims arising from nursing practice.

-• An employer’s insurance business coverage may not continue if the employer discontinues its operations.
+An employer’s insurance business coverage may not continue if the employer discontinues its operations.
 CNPS beneficiaries remain eligible for assistance with respect to claims arising from services provided while they are a CNPS beneficiary, irrespective of when the claim arises.

 Does CNPS PLP extend to my business?
 I have an independent practice and I have been insured under an insurance policy for some time.
 Can I cancel my policy?

 Not necessarily.
 Although all members will be required to have the type and amount of PLP directed by the bylaws as of November 1, 2019, this protection will apply solely to personal PLP.
 Some members may operate as independent providers.
 Others may operate a more elaborate business (with its own physical premises and/or employees, for instance).
 In these cases, it will likely be important to maintain insurance coverage to address commercial, property or business liability risks.
-It would be unadvisable to cancel an insurance policy without first obtaining professional advice.
+It would be unadvisable to cancel an insurance policy without first obtaining legal advice.
 If you already have an insurance policy in place, please contact the CNPS to discuss your options before making changes to your current insurance coverage.
 There may be an opportunity to reduce the extent or cost of your business coverage, but this should be done with the benefit of appropriate consultation.

 How will I pay?

 have met its PLP requirement.
 Should your employer or another party require evidence of PLP, it will be necessary to contact the CNPS for the documentation.
-We will forward basic information about you (your name as it appears on the register; your professional designation (RPN or grad); the date you were entered onto the register; your registration number; contact information) and, your payment to CNPS.
+We will forward basic information about you (your name as it appears on the register; your professional designation (RPN or grad); the date you were entered onto the register; your registration number; contact information) and your payment to CNPS.
 This will provide CNPS proof of your registration with the RPNAS and automatically make you a CNPS beneficiary.

 Are there additional costs if I use CNPS services?

 No. There are no additional costs if you consult a CNPS legal advisor or if the CNPS hires legal counsel on your behalf.
 Once the CNPS grants assistance, the CNPS will also generally pay, on your behalf, any amount awarded as compensation in a lawsuit, unless that amount is fully covered by your employer.
 The CNPS however will not pay fines and other penalties that are imposed against you further to an investigation, or as part of a sanction.
 The CNPS may, from time to time, offer additional optional services.
-These services will be found under the banner of “Supplementary Protection.”
+These services will be found under the banner of “Supplementary Protection Program.”
 To become eligible for these services, CNPS beneficiaries submit a separate application and an additional fee.
 This is unrelated to any PLP agreement between RPNAS and CNPS.